 “Sorry!
 I have to hot oil my hair!”

-“Umm I am waiting on my boyfriend to call me long distance!”
+“Umm, I am waiting for my boyfriend to call me long distance!”

 “Gosh I wish but I have to pay bills!
 Maybe next time!”

 At that time in my life, I just didn’t like to party.

 I was very content to go home after a long ten hour day/night at work, heat up dinner and watch Arsenio Hall with my mom.

 I swear to God I am telling the truth.